 Approximately 1500 people watched Fishy Clouds with the audience spanning children, scientists, theatre goers, and migrant Burmese and Karen populations.
-Due to the vast and varying target audience, non-verbal life size puppets were used, with live music and audience participation, to create a narrative story about the proper use of antimicrobials and consenting to involving children in research.
-The show was 45 minutes long and visually exciting with glitter, balloons, animal puppets and dance.
+Due to the vast and varying target audience, non-verbal life size puppets were combined with live music and audience participation to create a narrative that could be understood and related to in different contexts.
+The story, about the proper use of antimicrobials and consenting to involving children in research, enabled all audience members, regardless of language, to connect to the narrative and be moved by the situations and characters it presented.

 The venues were selected by both MORU and B-Floor with the aim to reach as wide an audience as possible.
 Both adults and children, scientists and laymen, migrants and health care workers, those who go to theatre regularly and those who have never been, were targeted to better understand who most benefits from this type of medium.